padpadpadpad/Castledine_et_al_2018_JEB/README.md

-# Analyses of morphotype and individual count data in:
+# Analyses and data from Castledine_ et al. (2018) JEB

-_Castledine_ et al. (2018) A shared coevolutionary history does not alter the outcome of coalescence in experimental populations of Pseudomonas fluorescens.
+Data, analyses and figures from: _Castledine et al. (2018) A shared coevolutionary history does not alter the outcome of coalescence in experimental populations of Pseudomonas fluorescens.
 Journal of Evolutionary Biology_

 DOI of paper: